 Identifying and implementing the right business structure is paramount to defining how your business will function within its industry.
-Whether you fall under the category of a sole trader, a partnership, company, trust or cooperative, will greatly influence operations, your strengths, weaknesses and requirements.
+This will greatly influence your strengths, operations, weaknesses and requirements – whether you fall under the category of a sole trader, partnership, company, trust or cooperative.

 Allow us to help you hit the ground running

-We aim to take a holistic approach with all of our clients that addresses their unique needs and provides the most feasible solution.
-Our tailored approach allows us to provide you with the most valuable advice and informed suggestions, which you can implement to streamline your business’s operating processes.
-Our accounting specialists can sit down with you and guide you through every step of the process.
-We can highlight the advantages and disadvantages of each structure and evaluate your proposed business model to suggest your next course of action.
+As part of our holistic approach, we strive to provide feasible solutions that address the unique needs of each client.
+This allows us to give you the most valuable advice for your particular situation, to streamline your operating processes.
+Our accounting specialists can sit down and guide you through every step.
+We highlight the advantages and disadvantages of each structure and evaluate your proposed business model, before suggesting the best course of action.

-This business structure is the easiest to setup and is relatively inexpensive.
-A sole trader maintains complete control over their business and are taxed as individuals.
-There are fewer reporting requirements with this structure, and any incurred losses can be offset against other forms of earned income.
-However, you are also up for unlimited liability, which means if things go wrong, all of your personal assets are at risk.
+This is a relatively inexpensive business structure, that’s easiest to set up.
+A sole trader maintains complete control over their business, getting taxed as individuals.
+There are fewer reporting requirements and any incurred losses can be offset against other forms of earned income.
+However, you’re also up for unlimited liability, which means that all your personal assets are at risk, should anything go wrong.

-A company business structure means that assets can be held under its own name, as opposed to any one individual.
-It becomes a separate legal entity and can also sue, and be sued.
+Under a company business structure, an asset can be held under its own name, as opposed to an individual’s name.
+As a separate legal entity, a company can sue and be sued.
 One of the many advantages of this structure is the limited liability for shareholders or owners.
-A company is also easy to sell and pass on ownership, whether within the family or out.
+A company is also easy to sell and pass on ownership (within the family or to external parties).

-For more information on the different types of business structures and which one suits your needs, book a consultation with the experts by calling 02 9411 1134.
+For more information on the different types of business structures, book a no obligation free consultation with our experts by calling 02 9411 1134.